ScriptBasic/WinPBX/docs/Oxygen/Procedures.md

 Declaration specifier to indicate that a procedure in a DLL should be visible from other programs.

-If a function is declared with this clause in a DLL, it is added to the public export table, so external programs can dynamically link to it using `Getprocaddress`.
+If a function is declared with this clause in a DLL, it is added to the public export table, so external programs can dynamically link to it using `GetProcAddress`.
 If a procedure is not marked with `export`, it is hidden from the outside.

 ```
 function HelloA (string s) as string, export